ojaohe-3/d0020e/Report/Report Assignment 2.md

 ![A first design of the UML-diagram](.././Resources/UML-Module diagram-2.png)
 <center>
-Figure 1: A first design of the UML-diagram.
+Figure 1: Overview of the program structure by a module diagram.
 </center>